raptisj/region-links/DOCS.md

 - Links must be visible (non-zero dimensions) to be detected
 - Very large pages (1000+ links) may take a moment to process
 - Template coordinates are viewport-relative, may need adjustment if page layout changes
-- Auto-run templates don't show progress, may seem unresponsive on slow pages
+- Auto-run templates don't show progress for single-page extraction, may seem unresponsive on slow pages

+### Multi-Page Specific Limitations:

+- **Rate Limiting**: Some sites may detect and block rapid page navigation
+- **Dynamic Pagination**: Sites with JavaScript-heavy pagination may not work reliably
+- **Container Detection**: May not find optimal container for complex DOM structures
+- **Navigation Timing**: Fixed wait times (500ms) may not be enough for very slow pages
+- **Session State**: Multi-page state lost if user closes/refreshes tab during extraction
+- **URL Changes**: Pagination that changes URL parameters works better than hash-based navigation
+- **Maximum Pages**: Hard limit of 20 pages to prevent infinite loops and excessive resource use

 ## Future Enhancements

+- **Auto-scroll for infinite scroll pages** (currently planned, not yet implemented)
 - Export to file (JSON, CSV download)
 - Import/export templates
 - Template sharing